Advice: vibrant clothes, patina and wear of materials

 There are harmless mechanical primers but also chemical primers .

-Certainly certain chemical agents can improve a fabric , but you must always be careful about their toxicity .
+Certainly some chemical agents can improve a fabric , but you have to be careful about their toxicity every time .

 In the early days of BonneGueule, I had an allergy. in the middle of a press evening while I was testing a shirt from a low-end brand.

-There are labels attesting to the non-harmfulness of materials, but they are mainly present at the high end.
+There are labels attesting to the non-harmfulness of materials, but they are mainly present in the high-end.

 bluesign logos certified to OE 100 standard Masters of linen

-That said, the best way to avoid risks is to favor 100% natural materials, also treated in a natural way (or via mechanical finishes).
+That said, the best way to avoid taking risks is to favor 100% natural materials, also treated naturally (or via mechanical finishing).

 loom